coerce to a list of characters

 signature of the function, i.e., the number of formals, the

-number of results, or the position of STATE
+number of results, or the position of STATE in either.

 The third important point is that a ``redefinition'' that preserves

-is permitted even when ld-redefinition-action
+:logic is permitted even when ld-redefinition-action is

-.
-That is what verify-termination
+nil.
+That is what verify-termination does.

 This note addresses the temptation to allow redefiniton of

-functions in situations other than the three
+:program functions in situations other than the three

 described above.
-Therefore, suppose ld-redefinition-action
+Therefore, suppose ld-redefinition-action is

-and consider the cases.
+nil and consider the cases.

 Case 1.
 Suppose the new definition attempts to change the formals